henryhe320/LordOfTheRingsReference/README.md

 ## recursive abstraction

-Finds a legal path from the position I ended up in my last step to the treasure.
+When we are asked to determine if there is a legal travel path from explorer's current position to treasure, the recursive abstraction can determine if there is a legal travel path from explorer's current position to treasure after I take a legal step"

 ## base case

-If the current position is at the treasure, there is a solution
+If the current position is at the treasure, return true If the current position is at a wall return false

 ## english or pseudocode description of algorithm